 [Curr Bio, 2021] [Featured Dispatch] [Code]

 A key component of adaptive behaviors is the planning and coordination of action sequences to achieve a complex goal.
 The framework of hierarchical reinforcement learning hypothesizes that a complex goal can be divided into sub-goals.
 Correspondingly, a long sequence of actions are chunked into sub-routines for sub-goal completion, which then can be reused in a different task.
-We designed a rodent version of travel salesman task to study how sequences of goal-directed actions are coordinated in the brain.
+For my post-bac research, I designed a rodent version of travel salesman task to study how sequences of goal-directed actions are coordinated in the brain.

 [Deep Q-learning] [Hierarchical-DQN] [Deep Policy Gradient]

-Deep Reinforcement Learning (Deep RL) has gained widespread attention for its ability to outperform human in games like chess, go, and Atari, etc. Typically, Deep RL systems use deep neural networks to create non-linear mappings from sensory inputs to action values or action probabilities (policies) in order to maximize long-term reward.
+Deep reinforcement learning (Deep RL) has gained widespread attention for its ability to outperform human in games like chess, go, and Atari, etc. Typically, Deep RL systems use deep neural networks to create non-linear mappings from sensory inputs to action values or action probabilities (policies) in order to maximize long-term reward.
 These networks are updated with error-corrected signals, often via back-propagation, to improve reward estimation and increase the frequency of highly rewarded actions.
-Here are my implementations of several deep reinforcement learning models in Pytorch.
+I implemented several deep reinforcement learning algorithms in Pytorch to compare with animal behaviors in a sequential decision-making task.